louiscouston/RBHC/2D/files_for_first_run/README.md

 - run "python3 plot-figures.py", which creates figures (snapshots) from bulk.npz
 - fancier analysis (as reported in the paper) can be run adjusting the python scripts stored in the folder specific_analysis_files (nb: they only work using the folder organization I used personally... and some variables have been renamed... so use with caution!)

+## Changing a handful of parameters after having run your first simulation

 Running a simulation using pre-compiled files
 Use hc.rea as input in hc.box.